DrGitStone/JellyMusicUploader/README.md

 ##
 <div align="center">

-  <b>This took a whole lot of testing and debugging, but we made it! if you enjoyed the project, please feel free to buy me a coffee! </b>
+  <b>This took some time for testing and debugging, but we made it! if you enjoyed the project, please feel free to buy me a coffee! </b>

   </div>